 The HCM and PCD tests are particularly expensive as they are carried out by a specialist, not a general vet.

 Breeders are obliged to spay/neuter all kittens before they are sold which incurs further costs.

-Sphynxes bred in US catteries should provide paperwork from a recognized body such as The International Cat Association (TICA) or The Cat Fancy Association (CFA).
-Registration with these comes at a price.
+Sphynxes bred in US catteries should come with paperwork from a recognized body such as The International Cat Association (TICA) or The Cat Fancy Association (CFA).
+Registration with these clubs comes at a price.

 Kitten vaccinations and food for the mother and kittens also add to the overall breeding costs which have to be recouped in the sale price.